 At profession, one usually takes a new name, and often that name will be one familiar to the order.
 Pier Giorgio Frassati, for example, took the name Girolamo after the Dominican Fra Girolamo Savonarola.
 Sometimes, when writing seriously of his faith, he would sign his letters, “fra Girolamo,” claiming his profession, which was within his right.
 While one would have to wonder a little about the mental health of tertiaries who ran around signing their religious name and letters to everything, it is perfectly permissable to do so when writing things of a spiritual nature.
 My Secular Franciscan friend will sometimes-particularly after writing about faith or prayer-tag her signature with “SFO” (Secular Franciscan Order).
 I’ll often write to my Li’l Bro Thom or another who knows me well, and sign off with my Benedictine name and, “Obl.OSB” (Oblate, Order of St. Benedict).

-Our professions are not vows, but promises which we renew each year.
-As my community is not nearby (there are no monasteries on Long Island and it’s past time someone did something about that!) and I don’t even know another Oblate, each September I light a candle and quietly renew my Oblation (my offering of self) to Christ as a Benedictine under the Rule of Saint Benedict, and then I send an email to the Oblate director saying, “Hey, I’ve renewed my profession!
+Our professions are not vows, and are renewed each year.
+As my community is not nearby (there are no monasteries on Long Island and it’s past time someone did something about that!) each September I light a candle and quietly renew my Oblation (my offering of self) to Christ as a Benedictine under the Rule of Saint Benedict, and then I send an email to the Oblate director saying, “Hey, I’ve renewed my profession!
 Still here…still the lone Oblate in these parts!”

 Benedictines are serious about stability to one’s house, but it is possible to “transfer” one’s Oblation to another monastic house.
 This is not something to be undertaken lightly, but I am currently discerning such a move, myself, simply because I believe I may participate more fully as an Oblate, if my community is 150 miles away, as opposed to 500 miles.